Token savings, measured.

 The "never do this again" drawer.
 Protected from auto-forgetting, always surfaced on recall.

-Patterns distilled over time. consolidate() compresses cold memories into protected learning entries.
+Patterns distilled over time.
+Auto-consolidation compresses cold memories into protected learning entries on startup.

 We'll walk through everything — installing Node.js, setting up Claude Desktop, and verifying it works.
 No terminal experience required for Claude Desktop.